Vocational rehabilitation prevents disability

-The authorized pension providers have the primary responsibility for the vocational rehabilitation of people in work life.
+The authorized pension providers have the primary responsibility for the vocational rehabilitation of people in working life.
 In general, the pension provider that manages, or has most recently managed, an individual’s earnings-related pension insurance is responsible for the individual’s vocational rehabilitation.

-The Social Insurance Institution (Kela) provides vocational training for people who are not entitled to vocational rehabilitation, such as those who have been outside work life for a long time.
+The Social Insurance Institution (Kela) provides vocational training for people who are not entitled to vocational rehabilitation, such as those who have been outside working life for a long time.